OmerMert/Smart-Door-Lock/README.md

 # Smart-Door-Lock
-wifi connected door lock with arduino and esp8266
+wifi connected door lock with arduino and esp8266 using Blynk app